 Your ISP will be able to run a diagnostic and let you know of alternative troubleshooting methods that you can try.

-If you still can’t play Dota 2 after troubleshooting your home network when the servers are up and running, your only option will be contacting Valve.
+If you still can’t play Dota 2 after troubleshooting your home network when the servers are up and running, your only option will be to contact Valve.

 Send them a ticket on Steam and explain the troubleshooting steps you’ve tried out so far.
 In most cases, they should get back to you within one or two days after investigating the error for your case.